Nigel1992/service.libreelec.backupper/README.md

 1. **Install the Addon**
    ```
-   1. Download the latest release zip file
-   2. In Kodi, go to Add-ons > Install from zip file
+   Add-ons > Install from zip file > Download and select service.libreelec.backupper-1.1.0.zip
-   3. Browse to the downloaded zip file
-   4. Wait for installation to complete
    ```
-   Note: Repository installation will be available soon!
+   > Note: Repository installation will be available soon!

 2. **Configure Settings**
    - Choose backup location (Local or Remote)